Brita vs. PUR — is your glass half empty or half full? This review aims to splash some water on the truth behind which pitcher water filter is best.

-Each cup of water was poured into a paper dixie cup and unmarked (except for a notation on the bottom of the cup so I could tell which is which when compiling the data).
+Each cup of water was poured into a paper Dixie cup and unmarked (except for a notation on the bottom of the cup so I could tell which was which when compiling the data).

 WATER & LOCATION | Our test took place in Phoenix, Arizona using normal Phoenix tap water.
 Water in this region is incredibly hard.
 Nevertheless, we do not have a water softening system on the house or an RO system (reverse osmosis).
 So the water we used was unaltered straight from the tap.

 TEST PARTICIPANTS | All participants were adult volunteers.
 Ages ranged from 22-60; however, most participants were 24-35.
 A total of 18 people participated in our taste test.

 PUR Filtered Water

 THE PROBLEM | Despite the fact that we followed PUR’s setup instructions exactly, there was a clear and distinct metallic taste on the filtered PUR water.
 This taste was only present on the PUR filtered water and not the tap water.

 POSSIBLE CAUSE | This seemed incredibly weird to me, so I thought we might have a faulty filter (which actually may have been the case).
 However, before ordering a new filter I decided to run around 5 gallons of water through the PUR filter, to see if perhaps it just needed further flushing.

 RESOLUTION | After doing so, we retested the three filters with additional test volunteers to see if the results were different, which they were.
 We felt like the second set of testing data (which is what we have up top) was more accurate.
 Nevertheless, we did think it was still important to point out the difficulties we experienced with getting the PUR filter to an acceptable taste.

 One frequently asked question by consumers is whether or not these filters are interchangeable.
 While both filters look strikingly similar and do use the same design for water filtration, these filters are not interchangeable.